 Current measurements results

-Current measurement values: Activity concentrations of artificial iodine-131 and caesium-137 at Schauinsland measuring station
+Current data: Activity concentrations of artificial iodine-131 and caesium-137 at Schauinsland monitoring station

-In order to compare activity concentrations of artificial and natural radioactivity, the adjacent figure shows a comparison between the measured activity concentrations of artificial iodine-131 and caesium-137, and the activity concentrations of radon and beryllium-7, which occur naturally.
+In order to compare activity concentrations of artificial and natural radioactivity, the adjacent figure compares the measured activity concentrations of artificial iodine-131 and caesium-137 with the activity concentrations of radon and beryllium-7, which occur naturally.

 Presently, the activity concentrations for iodine-131 are mostly below the detection limit.
 Activity concentrations for caesium-137 are usually close to the detection limit or slightly above and are similar to background levels measured before the Fukushima reactor disaster.

-Also caesium-137 is occasionally detected in some samples due to past fallout from nuclear weapons and the reactor disaster of Chernobyl.
+Caesium-137 is also occasionally detected in some samples, due to past fallout from nuclear weapons and the reactor disaster at Chernobyl.

 Results of the trace analysis to the event in Fukushima 2011